-This budget tour shows off all that Ashgabat, sometimes called the “White City” because of the abundance of glistening white marble statues and buildings adorned with gold trim, has to offer.
-Although statues and pictures of the President for Life, Saparmurat Niyazov (more famously known as “Turkmenbashy”) are still seen on almost every street, all the parks, and at the front of ministry buildings, his successor, Gurbanguly Berdimuhamedow has begun making his own mark.
-Here not only will you become one of the small group of foreigners to visit Ashgabat, but you will join the even smaller group of foreigners who have ever had the opportunity to take part in the colourful Independence Day celebrations, getting a truly unique insight into how the Turkmen celebrate.
-If you thought an Olympic Opening Ceremony was spectacular, or Korean Mass Games was impressive, think again – this will make these look like primary school plays.
+Here not only will you become one of the small group of foreigners to visit Ashgabat, but you will join the even smaller group of foreigners who have ever had the opportunity to take part in the colourful Independence Day celebrations, getting a truly unique insight into how the Turkmen celebrate their proud day.
+If you thought an Olympic opening ceremony or the North Korean Mass Games were spectacular, think again.

-Visit the university bookshop where you can find books written by and about the president, Ashgabat and Turkmenistan in English.
-They also have postcards and posters, and if you’re lucky they might even have a copy of the Ruhnama, the book written by Turkmenbashy himself.
+In the afternoon we’ll visit the university bookshop where you can find a multitude of books written by and about the president of Ashgabat and Turkmenistan.
+They also have postcards, posters of the President doing things like holding dogs and riding horses, and if you’re lucky, they might even have a copy of the Ruhnama, the book written by Turkmenbashy.